Arizona Sen. Mark Kelly: Time to let go of ‘conspiracies of the past’

 “If, at the end, Senator Kelly has more of them than I do, then I will congratulate him on a hard-fought victory,” Masters said.
 “But voters decide, not the media; let’s count the votes.”

-The Associated Press declared Kelly the winner late Friday after the release of results from 75,000 ballots in Maricopa County made clear Masters could not make up his deficit.
+The AP declared Kelly the winner after the release of results from 75,000 ballots in Maricopa County made clear Masters could not make up his deficit.

 Hours earlier, Masters said on Fox News that Maricopa County, by far the largest in the state, should stop counting ballots and start over because election officials had inadvertently mixed counted and uncounted ballots.

-Megan Gilbertson, a spokeswoman for the county elections department, confirmed ballots were mixed at two vote centers but said there are contingencies in place to reconcile each batch and get an accurate count.
+Megan Gilbertson, a spokeswoman for the county elections department, confirmed ballots were mixed at two vote centers but said there are contingencies to reconcile each batch and get an accurate count.
 She said similar mistakes have been made before, the process has been in place for decades and is overseen by observers from both parties.

 “There is no legal process in place to stop counting and start over,” Gilbertson said.
 “At Maricopa County, we follow the laws as they are written.”